pivtorak-studio/the-jewelry-business/README.md

 The Jewelry Business (TJB) is an international analytical center and digital archive dedicated to the intersection of jewelry craftsmanship, manufacturing excellence, and luxury philosophy.

 ## Historical Note
 Founded in 2002 as a specialized publishing house, the project documented the evolution of the jewelry market for over a decade.
-In 2026, TJB transitioned into a Digital Hub to preserve industry heritage and provide expert insights for the next generation of creators and collectors.
+In 2026, under the leadership of Anna Pivtorak, TJB transitioned into a Digital Hub to preserve industry heritage and provide expert insights for the next generation of creators and collectors.

 ## Strategic Pillars
 *   **Jewelry Manufacturing:** Technical research, innovation, and the legacy of craftsmanship.